mvvvv/stereokit-template/readme.md

 * The result (*.hlsl.sks files) will be produced inside the assets/shaders directory inside the root directory of your project.

 To compile the *.hlsl files, go to the root directory of your project then launch `cargo compile_sks`

+## Run the documentation tests:

+This is the regular way to run the doc tests: `cargo test --doc` or `cargo test` but screenshots will fail on Wayland because of the DISPLAY variable.
+So you have to unset it before running the tests: `DISPLAY= cargo test`

 ## Troubleshooting
 Submit bugs on the [Issues tab](https://github.com/mvvvv/StereoKit-rust/issues), and ask questions in the [Discussions tab](https://github.com/mvvvv/StereoKit-rust/discussions)!